 4. Less sick leave

 Legally you are allowed up to ten sick days a year, however if you are working remotely you could still accomplish some work on days when you don’t feel 100%.
 You may just have a simple cough (and in these times we know that certain symptoms require self-isolation) and you don’t want to risk spreading germs to your colleagues; Working from home means you can still utilise your time to complete lesser tasks without tiring yourself out.

 Having fewer days off sick means that you can stay on top of your work - becoming a more reliable and valuable employee to your organisation.

-Remote working will see you become less dependant on your work colleagues and allow you to become more resourceful - making you solve problems by yourself instead.
+Remote working will see you become less dependent on your work colleagues and allow you to become more resourceful – encouraging you to solve problems by yourself instead.
 You may even gain skills through watching tutorials online to increase your awareness on a subject.

-As we embody the remote working lifestyle, we strongly believe in the benefits that it has to offer!
-If you are interested in changing roles to join a company that embodies flexible working, visit our jobs page for all of our available roles.
+As we embrace the remote working lifestyle, we strongly believe in the benefits that it has to offer!
+If you are interested in changing roles to join a company that promotes flexible working, visit our jobs page for all of our available roles.